Charlwood Lawton: Life

 Lawton acted in 1700 as Penn's agent in London.
 At this point, which was during Penn's second visit to Pennsylvania, he was facing determined opposition, in particular from Jeremiah Basse and Edward Randolph.
 Lawton was tasked with assembling a group of Penn's supporters from his English network, and this involved contacting Robert Harley.
 Others to be brought in were Sir Edward Seymour, 4th Baronet, Sir Christopher Musgrave, 4th Baronet, and Sir John Lowther, 2nd Baronet, of Whitehaven.
 Penn was concerned to have his reputation boosted by a pamphlet with a show of strength from the Tory ranks.
 Lawton then became a close adviser to Harley.

 Lawton's continuing good relations with the nonjurors were illustrated by a dedication or address of a section in Linguarum veterum septentrionalium thesaurus after 1701; this was the work of George Hickes, one of the pinnacles of nonjuror scholarship, and Lawton was substituted for the late Bartholomew Shower, a Tory lawyer.

 Not a practicing barrister, he knew prominent lawyers, including John Somers and George Treby; Lawton lobbied Somers over the private act on behalf of John Burke, 9th Earl of Clanricarde.

-At the time of his death, on 18 June 1721, Lawton was described as "of Northampton".
+At the time of his death, on 12 June 1721, Lawton was described as "of Northampton".
+He is buried at St. George the Martyr Cemetery, Brunswick Square, renamed St George's Gardens.